Avakado/Webflow-Cookie-Consent/README.md

 This solution is great for lightweight consent management.
 If your use case requires full GDPR/CCPA compliance (e.g. legal protection), consider integrating with a professional CMP provider.
+❗ The best way to make a reusable component and include it to all pages of webflow project

 ---